NikanEidi/git-ai-helper/README.md

 The AI logic is implemented via `ai_suggester.py`, which uses semantic matching and command similarity detection to make accurate recommendations.

-*Note: This is a lightweight AI logic designed for CLI use — not a large language model like ChatGPT.*
+> ⚠️ This is a lightweight, local AI logic — not a large language model like ChatGPT.

 ---